 The workflow application is composed of several subsystems.
-The User Application provides a userinterface for workflows.
+The User Application provides a user-interface for workflows.
 The User Application is a Web application for requesting and managing approval flows.
 The Web application runs in a portal, which also includes administration portlets.
-The workflow application contains a security layer, a directory abstraction layer and a logging subsystem, which can send log events to NetIQ Sentinel.
+The workflow application contains a security layer, a directory abstraction layer and a logging subsystem, which can send log events to NetlQ Sentinel.
 The workflow subsystem is responsible for executing approval flows.
-The User Application runs on an application server (for example, JBoss) and uses a database (for example, Oracle) for persistence.
+The User Application runs on a Tomcat application server and uses a database (for example, Oracle) for persistence.